An A to Z to common terms we use in school.

-Each class has Teaching Assistants who work hard to support the class teacher and the children.
+We have a number of LSAs who work hard to support the class teachers and the children.
 Please do not direct your concerns to them, but discuss them with class teachers.

 The staff are available at the end of the afternoon to talk to parents informally.
 If you wish to see a teacher privately, please arrange a mutually convenient time with the teacher.
 Unless it is of utmost importance please do not take up the teacher’s time before school, as they are preparing for the morning sessions.

 The school phone number is 01483 414497.
 Please let us know if your child is unwell.
 The office is usually open from 8.30am to 3:45pm, but an answerphone operates outside these hours.

 The dates of terms are normally given to parents in the September newsletter.
 Parents can also find the dates on the school website or on the Xavier Trust website.

 We discourage children from bringing their own toys into school.
 An exception would be where a child may, if their class teacher has agreed in advance, bring in a toy in to show in class.
 Trading cards or other such items which can cause a fuss, are not allowed in school.
 As each new trend appears, details of what is acceptable will be published in the school newsletter.

 Trips are arranged to link with the curriculum.
 These trips follow the guidelines laid down by the Local Authority.
 Voluntary contributions will be requested from parents to cover the cost of admissions and coaches.

 Umbrellas are not suitable for use at school.

 School uniform can be purchased from Ballet Hoo in Godalming.

 All visitors to the school, including parent helpers, are asked to sign in and out.
 This is for safety reasons.